padurean/padurean.github.io/_src/_posts/_rendered/2020-07-28-interface-implementations-with-injectable-definitions-in-go.md

 that are counterparts for each function exposed by the interface,

-so that all that the definitions of the interface methods have to do is to delegate to these fields of type `func`.
+so that all that the definitions of the interface methods have to do is to delegate to these functions stored as fields.

-This provides a way for each piece of code that uses the interface to directly inject (into it's implementation) different definitions for any of it's methods.
+This provides a way to inject different definitions for any of the interface (implementation) methods.

 # <span class="violet">&#9781;</span> Example

-A books library that allows saving author's books in a Redis database.
+A books library that allows storing and loading authors and books using a Redis database.

 ## Boilerplate